preciofishbone/OmniaDocsG2/blocks/page-feedback/index.rst

 *************************************
 The Page Feedback is sent to the Page Owner (Page Contact) through e-mail.
 The following settings are needed for this to work.

+**General note**: For a user to be able to receive e-mails, the acccount must be e-mail enabled.

 The Page Contact property (which can be named something else) must be selected for the Page Type.
 Then a setting must be done (click the cog wheel).

 .. image:: page-contact-page-type-new3.png